officelearn/azure-docs.sv-se/articles/azure-functions/functions-reference-csharp.md

 * `System.Web.Http`
 * `System.Net.Http.Formatting`

-Följande sammansättningar kan refereras till av enkla namn (till exempel `#r "AssemblyName"`):
+The following assemblies may be referenced by simple-name (for example, `#r "AssemblyName"`):

 * `Newtonsoft.Json`
 * `Microsoft.WindowsAzure.Storage`